 Goal tracking in Google Analytics, goals are important your website has purposed.
 That you want it to achieve whether it’s for a user to contact you, or to subscribe to your email list, or to make a sale.
 Tracking these Goals are important, knowing where users that achieved these goals came from, is important.

 Outbound links are a natural part of each and every website.
 A website cannot be a lone ranger.
 No website is an island.
 Your website has to have other partner sites or at least other sources where it gets its information from.
 Setting up site searches will help you know what your visitors are looking for when they are checking out your website.
 First, you need to sign in to your Google Analytics account and go to the Admin tab.
 Where you will see three columns account, property, and view.
 Go to the view column and click on the View Settings.
-All websites are capable of engaging their target audience. we’ll discuss how you can set-up goals that will help you track.
+All websites are capable of engaging their target audience. we’ll discuss how you can set-up goals that will help you track as per Tech updates.